swcarpentry/r-novice-inflammation/episodes/03-loops-R.md

 ~~~
 {: .output}

-`length` is much faster than any R function we could write ourselves, and much easier to read than a two-line loop; it will also give us the length of many other things that we haven't met yet, so we should always use it when we can (see this [lesson](01-supp-data-structures.html) to learn more about the different ways to store data in R).
+`length` is much faster than any R function we could write ourselves, and much easier to read than a two-line loop; it will also give us the length of many other things that we haven't met yet, so we should always use it when we can (see this [lesson]({{ site.root }}/01-supp-data-structures/) to learn more about the different ways to store data in R).

-> ## Challenge - Using loops {.challenge}
+> ## Using Loops
 >
 > 1. R has a built-in function called `seq` that creates a list of numbers:
 >